0nserio/0nserio/README.md

 I help businesses and individuals turn raw data into smart decisions, whether you need a detail-oriented data analyst or a dependable freelance partner for your next data project.

+👨🏿‍🎓 I'm currently a Data Analyst<br>
+💻 I graduated University of Nairobi with a Bachelors  of Economics and Statistics<br>
+👸🏿 Hobbies: Reading science fiction and fantasy books<br>

 **My Mission:** to turn complex data into insights that help purpose-driven people make a real difference.<br>**My Vision:** to transform data into a tool for driving business growth, streamlining operations, and making confident decisions.<br>

 My approach combines: